sameetvipat/sameetvipat/README.md

 I enjoy working on projects that combine data analysis with interactive web experiences, exploring how insights can be visualized and applied to solve real-world problems.

-Currently learning and experimenting with **Python** for data analysis, **JavaScript** for web development, and database management with **MySQL**.
+Currently learning and experimenting with **Python** for data analysis, **JavaScript** for web development, and database management with **MySQL / Firebase / MongoDB**.
 Always eager to explore new technologies and apply data-driven solutions.

 Open to connecting with fellow learners, developers, data enthusiasts, and anyone passionate about tech!